-143. The necessary activities for this rehabilitation programme [REDACTED] involve recruiting and funding two psychosocial workers with proven knowledge in the area of psychological rehabilitation, one with adults and the other with children.
-The psychosocial will be provided with regular training and capacity-building by the implementing partner, will work with [REDACTED], who will encourage [REDACTED] to refer traumatised people to [REDACTED] for more specific support.
+- 143. The necessary activities for this rehabilitation programme [REDACTED] involve recruiting and funding two psychosocial workers with proven knowledge in the area of psychological rehabilitation, one with adults and the other with children.
+The psychosocial will be provided with regular training and capacity-building by the implementing partner, will work with [REDACTED], who will encourage community leaders, religious guides and marabouts to refer traumatised people to psychosocial workers for more specific support.
 Information from an international organisation in Mali shows that [REDACTED].
-[REDACTED].

-144. In [REDACTED], the Trust Fund will [REDACTED] to design a programme providing psychological support to the displaced victims, including [REDACTED] a/35140/16.
+[REDACTED]. - 144.
+In Bamako, the Trust Fund will [REDACTED] to design a programme providing psychological support to the displaced victims, including [REDACTED] a/35140/16.
 The victims will be admitted to the programmes of psychological support after an [REDACTED].
 The psychological support will require the recruitment of a psychologist who will be based [REDACTED].
-[REDACTED].154 [REDACTED].

-145. Accordingly, the total envelope for this comprehensive programme of psychological support will amount EUR 60,000 (39,357,391 CFA).
+[REDACTED].
+[REDACTED]. - 145.
+Accordingly, the total envelope for this comprehensive programme of psychological support will amount EUR 60,000 (39,357,391 CFA).